Brussels Sprouts

 Prostate Cancer

-For males, research on prostate cancer and Brussels sprouts has happened in the lab, animal studies, and human patients.5 Results overall show that sulforaphane can interfere with prostate cancer at multiple stages of its development by triggering cells to spontaneously die and preventing the creation of new blood vessels that help cancerous tumors grow.
+For males, research on prostate cancer and Brussels sprouts has happened in the lab, animal studies, and in human patients.5 Results overall show that sulforaphane can interfere with prostate cancer at multiple stages of its development by triggering cells to spontaneously die and preventing the creation of new blood vessels that help cancerous tumors grow.
 These mechanisms ultimately prevent metastasis and stop prostate cancer from spreading.

-In one particular study involving 1,000 men, researchers found a 35% decrease in the risk of getting prostate cancer with 28 servings of cruciferous vegetables.5,7 When an additional three servings of cruciferous vegetables were added, this increased to 44% lower risk.
+In one study involving 1,000 men, researchers found a 35% decrease in the risk of getting prostate cancer with 28 servings of cruciferous vegetables.5,7 When an additional three servings of cruciferous vegetables were added, this increased to 44% lower risk.

 Glucosinolates Help in a Variety of Cancers

-Basically, eating more cruciferous veggies meant less risk of cancer.
+In short, eating more cruciferous veggies meant less risk of cancer.
 Results were most consistent for lung, stomach, and colorectal cancer, and less certain for prostate, endometrial, and ovarian cancer.

-When to Not Feed to Dogs
+When to Not Feed Brussels Sprouts to Dogs

-For example, Brussels sprouts aren’t great for dogs with underactive thyroids.6 Chemicals in the sprouts can block the uptake of iodine into the thyroid gland and contain substances that can cause the thyroid gland to swell.1,3 However, this is not usually a problem unless your dog consumes Brussels sprouts raw in hefty amounts or has a pre-existing history of iodine deficiency.3
+For example, Brussels sprouts aren’t great for dogs with underactive thyroids.6 Chemicals in the sprouts can block iodine uptake into the thyroid gland and contain substances that can cause the thyroid gland to swell.1,3

 This risk can be mitigated by cooking the Brussels sprouts you feed your dog, watching how much you give them, and supplementing their diet with iodine, which can be found in iodized salt, seafood, and seaweed if your dog is hypothyroid.1